syssi/esphome-jk-bms/README.md

 ESPHome components to monitor Jikong Battery Management Systems (JK-BMS) via UART-TTL, BLE, and RS-485.

-## Via RS-485 (best for monitoring and some switch control (when ESP is acting as MASTER)
+## Via RS-485 - GOOD for monitoring and control SWITCHES and NUMBERS (the ESP acts as MASTER)

 **NEW:** monitor your new JK-PBx BMSs via internal RS485 network using 1 only ESP.
 [Click here](https://github.com/txubelaxu/esphome-jk-bms/blob/main/components/jk_rs485_bms/README.md) for more info.
 Home Assistant dashboards inside as well.